liorbm/ForensIt/README.md

 1. Run the script with root privileges
 2. The script will automatically check and install required dependencies
-3. Enter the memory dump filename when prompted
+3. Enter the filename when prompted
 4. Choose from the following analysis options:
    - 1: Foremost analysis
    - 2: Binwalk analysis